Using your local health services over the winter in City and Hackney

 Your local pharmacy

 Diarrhoea, painful cough, headache, other minor ailments, emergency contraceptives

-- Most pharmacies offer free emergency contraception to women of any age.
-Contact in advance to check
+- Most pharmacies offer free emergency contraception to women.
+Contact in advance to check.

 - Plan ahead - ask your local pharmacy about their opening times.
-See the list of City and Hackney pharmacies that are open over the festive period 2016/17
+See the list of City and Hackney pharmacies open over the festive period 2017/2018.